greenarmor/bamboo/docs/cli/database-setup.md

 - Composer dependencies installed (`composer install`).
 - Write access to `.env`, `etc/database.php`, and the chosen database location (for example the SQLite file path).
-- For MySQL or PostgreSQL connections, ensure the server is reachable from your shell session.
+- For relational drivers (MySQL, PostgreSQL, SQL Server) ensure the server is reachable from your shell session and the relevant PDO extensions are installed.
+- For MongoDB connections install the optional Composer package (`composer require mongodb/mongodb`) and make sure the `mongodb` PHP extension is enabled.

 ## Running the wizard